-Many of you reading this post have spent a fair amount of time in hospital.
-It’s pretty hard not too when you have an ostomy, and everything that can come with that!
+Many of you reading this post may have spent a fair amount of time in hospital.
+It's pretty hard not too when you have a stoma and everything that can come with that!

-Since my urostomy surgery in 2015 when I officially became a ‘double bagger’ I have spent a lot of time in hospital due to complications with my ileostomy prolapse, numerous refashion surgeries, kidney infections and recurrent unknown sepsis.
-Last year I clocked up a total of 7 months as an inpatient in Bournemouth Hospital mainly on ward 15 and 16 the colorectal and urology surgical wards, which were fantastic and like my second home.
-This year I have only been admitted 6 times which is a miracle in itself compared to last year.
+Since my urostomy surgery in 2015 when I officially became a ‘double bagger’ I have spent a lot of time in the hospital due to complications with my ileostomy prolapse, numerous refashion surgeries, kidney infections and recurrent unknown sepsis.
+Last year (2016) I clocked up a total of 8 months as an inpatient in Bournemouth Hospital mainly on ward 15 and 16 the colorectal and urology surgical wards.
+They were fantastic and felt like my second home.
+This year (2017) I have only been admitted 6 times which is a miracle in itself compared to last year.

-Being a regular inpatient we have a very unique position where we see and observe what goes on!
-Witness changes on the ward that work well and some that don’t.
-During our many admissions we build a rapport with staff from cleaners to doctors and nurses to porters.
+Being a regular inpatient we have a very unique position where we see and observe what goes on and witness changes on the ward that work well and some that don’t.
+During our many admissions, we build a rapport with staff from cleaners to doctors and nurses to porters.

 When most people praise a recent hospital admission they will regularly quote how amazing the Doctors and Nurses have been but what about the other staff??

 I cannot deny the Doctors and Nurses in Bournemouth hospital especially on ward 15 and 16 have been amazing and have kept me alive on numerous occasions.
-However I would say from my own experience where I received my emotional support that helped me through the long bouts of admissions were the other members of staff!
+However, I would say from my own experience where I received the emotional support that helped me through the long bouts of admissions were from the other members of staff!
 They reached me on a different level.
-The kindness they showed me spending a bit of time chatting and the relationships I built mainly lie with these sets of people: (I have had permission to post all these pictures last year)
+The kindness they showed me spending a bit of time tallking to you and the relationships I built mainly lie with these sets of people: (I have had permission to post all these pictures last year)

 - The cleaners on the ward

-Every morning this lady would chat to me ask me how I was, sometimes help me tidy up my area.
-When I was in isolation and was unable to leave the room, this lady asked me what I needed and went and acquired certain items for me.
-The cleaners become a regular in your hospital ward life and the brief chat and acknowledgment everyday means the world and helps you realise that you are still a ‘person’ and not alone.
+Every morning this lady would have a chat with me and ask how I was feeling, she would sometimes help me tidy up my area as well.
+When I was in isolation and was unable to leave the room, she asked me what I needed and went and acquired certain items for me.
+The cleaners become a regular in your hospital ward life and the brief chat and acknowledgement every day means the world and helps you realise that you are still a ‘person’ and not alone.

-I have noticed over the years I spend most of my time with HCAs and they have taken over a lot of jobs nurses used to do, because of the paperwork and time restraints.
-Seeing them regularly during observations or helping you wash builds up a level of trust.
+I have noticed over the years I spend most of my time with HCAs and they have taken over a lot of jobs nurses used to do, due to the paperwork and time restraints.
+Seeing them regularly during observations or helping you wash when you are unable to build up a level of trust.
 They give you the time and sometimes that kindness allows you to be open enough to get vulnerable and emotional.
-Don’t get me wrong nurses also do the same but sometimes they do not have enough time and other patients may need their help more, so I tend to open up more to other staff.
+Don’t get me wrong nurses also do the same but sometimes they do not have enough time and other patients may need their help more, so I tend to open up more to the other staff.

-Porters are another department that really do keep the hospital ticking over!
-After many investigations I have met a few of these guys and they are fantastic, have a laugh and again go above and beyond their normal duties.
-Last year they filmed a video titled ‘porters’ which is very moving and encapsulates what the porters in Bournemouth hospital are like.
-Their sheer honesty is heart felt and the video is definitely worth a watch....www.youtube.com/watch?v=wOT4EjbOdKo
+Porters are another department that really keep the hospital ticking over!
+After many investigations, I have met a few of these guys and they are fantastic, have a laugh and again go above and beyond their normal duties.
+Last year they filmed a video titled ‘porters’ which is very moving and encapsulates what the porters at Bournemouth hospital are like.
+Their sheer honesty is heartfelt and the video is definitely worth a watch....www.youtube.com/watch?v=wOT4EjbOdKo

 - Ward Host and Hostess

 An important role where they hand out all the food, cups of teas and help patients order their food.
 These two have a very special place in my heart and have kept me going at times when I wanted to give up.
-The banter between these two is breathtaking and with their humour and caring nature touch every single patient who has been admitted on these wards.
+The banter between them is breathtaking and with their humour and caring nature touch every single patient who has been admitted to these wards.
 Their job is far more than just giving out the food and making cups of tea.
-The small kind gestures like remembering how I take my tea, offering me a biscuit and generally asking how I was.
+The small kind gestures like remembering how I take my tea, offering me a biscuit and generally asking how I am.
 Again a regular face you see multiple times a day that is very comforting.
-In particular I need to mention how much this man helped me during my 3 months admission stuck in an isolation room when I contracted C.Diff after surgery.
-He made a laugh out of the smell and had me in bits laughing.
+In particular, I need to mention how much this man helped me during my 3 months admission stuck in an isolation room when I contracted C.Diff after surgery.
+He was a HCA back then and made a laugh out of the smell and had me in bits laughing.
 That man helped me more than he will ever realise not so much physically but mentally and allowed me to find the fight in myself to keep going.

 If you haven’t read it already So Bad Ass blogger, writer, health activist and public speaker wrote a brilliant post called Dear Tea Lady where Sam writes a letter thanking the Tea lady in Northern General Hospital for making her feel better every single day by just a smile and remembering how she likes her tea.